 You can’t say you have a clean bathroom if your tile grout is dark.
-Grout gets darker over time because grout is porous, so it is susceptible to absorb dirt easily.
+Grout gets darker over time because grout is porous, so it is susceptible to absorbing dirt easily.
 Particularly for older grout work in which the sealant has already worn out.

 When it gets dark like that it means that there is dirt, mildew or mould on the grout forming a linear grid of ickiness.
 It is imperative that you target that build up when you clean to keep your bathroom looking great and smelling fresh.